 There are numerous opportunities available for ongoing training in technical, methodological, linguistic, and social skills.
 The offerings range from seminars and training courses to e-learning and distance learning.
-In 2020 and 2021, just under 2,000 hours were invested in training and development due to pandemic-related cancellations of training measures.
-We are aiming for a figure of at least 2,350 hours in 2022.
+In 2021, just under 2,000 hours were invested in training and development due to pandemic-related cancellations of training measures.
+In 2022, about 5,186 hours were invested in training and development again, 6,383 hours last year.